1n4r1/1n4r1.github.io/_posts/2019-11-21-Hackthebox-Mischief-Walkthrough.md

 python -m SimpleHTTPAuthServer 3366 loki:godofmischiefisloki --dir /home/loki/hosted/
 {% endhighlight %}

-With the credential, we can login to the web server.
+With the credential, we can login to the web server for IPv6.
 {% highlight shell %}
 loki:godofmischiefisloki
 {% endhighlight %}